SoutHACKton/southackton.github.com/source/about/index.markdown

 ---
-date: '2011-07-21 12:19:06'
+date: '2012-09-14 17:05:06'
 layout: page
 slug: about
 status: publish
 title: About
 wordpress_id: '2'

 ---

 Welcome to SoutHACKton, the Southampton Hackerspace project.

-We are a
-community of makers, tinkerers and artists.
+We are a community of makers, tinkerers and artists.
 Our aim is to share skills and tools to allow anyone to create something amazing, regardless of experience.
-We want to start a Hackerspace in Southampton, where people can come to work on their various projects and can get the resources they need and can share knowledge and ideas.
-If you always wanted to make something but don't know how then our members will be more than happy to help you.
+We want to start a [Hackerspace][] in Southampton, where people can come to work on their various projects and can get the resources they need and can share knowledge and ideas. *If you always wanted to make something but don't know how then our members will be more than happy to help you.*

 We have regular meetings of people who enjoy creating or modifying software and/or hardware and want to meet other like-minded people.
+Ultimately our aim is to support all sorts of interests, for example: craft, electronics, wood- and metal-work, knitting, programming, modification (a.k.a. hacking), robotics and home automation.
 Experience is unnecessary - interest is all we require!

+Topics that our existing members are interested in include:

+  * home automation/augmentation
+  * robotics
+  * circuit bends
+  * programming
+  * computer interfaces
+  * wiimote hacking
+  * Arduino
+  * gadgets
+  * mobile computing
+  * PVR creation/improvement
+  * programming
+  * augmented reality
+  * and much more

-Topics that we’re already interested in include: home automation/augmentation, robotics, circuit bends, programming, computer interfaces, wiimote hacking, Arduino, gadgets, mobile computing, PVR creation/improvement, programming, augmented reality, … so if you’re interested in any of these topics, or have another interest you want to share, why not join us?
+If you’re interested in any of these topics, or have another interest you want to share, why not join us?

-We are currently holding two meetings a month at the Arthouse Cafe in Southampton on the 1st Wednesday and 3rd Tuesay of the month:
+We are currently holding a meeting the last Thursday of every month at the Arthouse Cafe in Southampton:

 [http://www.thearthousesouthampton.co.uk/](http://www.thearthousesouthampton.co.uk/)